Skip to main content

 Be cautious with raw fruits and vegetables

-Raw fruits and vegetables may be washed with untreated water.
-Stick to fruits you can peel yourself and avoid raw salads unless at high-end establishments.
+Raw produce is sometimes washed in untreated water.
+Stick to fruit you can peel yourself, and skip raw salads except at higher-end places.

 MEDIUM